Narotam-Mishra/material-ui-learning/ReadMe.txt

 # Table component used to display table of data.

-# To work with Table component we need to use various other components like TableContainer, TableHead, TableBody, TableRow, TableCell & Paper
+# To work with Table component we need to use various other components like TableContainer, TableHead, TableBody, TableRow, TableCell & Paper.

+## Lec 34 - Alert (6:17)

+# Alert is a feedback component in MUI.

+# An Alert component displays a short important message in a way that attracts the user's attention without interrupting the user's task.